 Merit Guidelines

 Membership applications are evaluated based on merit.
-This document establishes broad guidelines to evaluate merit and help in judging it.
+This document describes the broad guidelines used in the decision to grant Plone Foundation membership.

-Judging merit is an important step in evaluating a Plone Foundation membership application.
-However, this evaluation is subjective.
-To assist the evaluation, and to explain the criteria to applicants, the following guidelines can help determine merit.
+Evaluating merit is an important yet subjective step in approving a Plone Foundation membership application.
+To assist with the evaluation, and to explain the criteria to applicants, we present the following guidelines.

-Note that the main goal of the Plone Foundation is to provide long term and foremost legal stability for Plone.
-The Foundation does influence the development of Plone only as a last resort if the community is not able to reach a consensus on something.
+The main goal of the Plone Foundation is to provide long term, legal stability for Plone.
+The Foundation will directly influence the development of Plone only as a last resort if the community is not able to reach consensus.

 Key Criteria

-The Plone Foundation is looking for members that have made significant contributions that benefit thegeneral Plone community.
-Also these contributions have to be enduring.
+The Plone Foundation seeks to recognize officially those who have made significant contributions that benefit the general Plone community.
+These contributions must be enduring.

 Specifically:

-- "Significant" means the outcome of the contributions have benefited Plone in a major way.
-All contributions will gain you respect in the community but to ensure the foundation's mission, we have to set a rather high bar on this.
+- "Significant" means that the contributions have benefited Plone in an important way.
+All contributions will gain you respect in the community but to continue to ensure the Foundation's mission, we set a higher bar on the contributions we recognize.

-- "General" means the contributions serve the community and not the narrow self-interests of an individual or company.
+- "General" means the contributions serve the overall community and not the narrower interests of an individual or company.
 While self-serving contributions can still be valuable, they are not an adequate illustration of serving others.

 Examples